asnar00/zeta/src/test/Hello.zero.md

 ## feature modularity

 In zero, the fundamental unit of code modularity is the `feature`.
+A program is a tree of features, applied in the order they were written.
+Each feature changes the behaviour of its parent feature.

 All code is bound to features; zero doesn't support "objects" in the classic sense, just structures (a bit like C) that are lightweight objects containing no code.

+A longer discussion of the motivation for, and potential benefits of, feature modularity can be found [here](../../features.md).

 ## our first feature clause